SimpleTheory/dart-dataclasses-engine/src/dart_dataclasses/writing/writing_readme.txt

     Are generated for a dataclass and replace either the @Generate tag within the class or the <Dataclass>...</Dataclass> tags.

-    The AST parser is then re-run to generate the reflection objects for the program
+    The AST parser is then re-run to generate the reflection objects for the program.

 The additional code generation falls into the following camps:
     reflection_lists and derived maps/lists: